JustDoItVV/portfolio/README.md

 **Future plans:**
 * Create a neural network (NN) using Keras for specialised CAD (computer-aided design) software (like [Autodesk Revit](https://www.autodesk.ru/products/revit/overview)).
 The NN will allow to convert 2D building drawings (either from paper or electronic drawing) into a primary BIM (Building Information Model) automatically.
 This will reduce labor costs of a civil engineer during creation of primary BIM-model of a building.
+* Create mobile version of the application "Deforormation Modulus and Model Curve by MASW" for Android.
 * Add more data science analyses.

 ___